Hotel Spotlight

 New Orleans, Louisiana

-NEW ORLEANS - Something new in our favorite Southern city has caught our eye.
-What was once the ornate City Hall Annex building of 1908 is now Maison de la Luz, a boutique guesthouse from Atelier Ace (the team behind the Ace Hotel) at the edge of the burgeoning Warehouse District.
-A wellspring of easy elegance, glamour, and a bit of rebellion, the 67-room Southern sanctuary extends the pleasures of the Crescent City in a relaxed and elevated environment.
+A stunner of a renovation in our favorite Southern city has caught our eye and definitely turned our head.
+What was once the ornate 1908 City Hall Annex building at the edge of the burgeoning Warehouse District is now Maison de la Luz, a boutique guesthouse from Atelier Ace (the team behind the Ace Hotels).
+A wellspring of easy elegance, glamour, and just a bit of rebellion, the 67-room sanctuary extends the pleasures of the Crescent City in a relaxed and elevated environment.
 From historic sweeping staircases to old stone walls and a royal blue Wes Anderson-inspired concierge desk (complete with tasseled keys), Maison de la Luz impresses, amuses, and surprises with luxurious details and light-filled spaces.
-Tucked-away rooms exclusive to guest are a lovely respite from the lively city, and a new bespoke cocktail bar, Bar Marilou, takes its cue from French speakeasy culture with wall-to-wall bookshelves, worldly trinkets, and old paintings — beloved signals of a space well-loved and well-lived.
+Tucked-away rooms exclusive to guests make for a lovely respite from the lively city, and a bespoke cocktail bar, Bar Marilou, takes its cue from French speakeasy culture with wall-to-wall bookshelves, worldly trinkets, and old paintings — beloved signals of a space well-loved and well-lived.

 Book It